annotation/text-fabric/tf/docs/about/annotate.md

 There are two interfaces:

-*   a spreadsheet for bulk assignment, operated from a Jupyter Notebook or Python program;
+*   a spreadsheet for bulk assignment, operated from a Jupyter Notebook or Python program; see `tf.ner.ner`
-*   the TF browser for inspection and manual assignment of entities.
+*   the TF browser for inspection and manual assignment of entities;
+    see `tf.about.annotateBrowser`

 ## How do you tackle NER with TF?